 Despite that passion the Solomon Islands suffered a surprise early elimination in 2010 FIFA World Cup qualifying, failing to reach Oceania’s final group stage.
 Now, despite the erratic results of recent times, the Solomons are on an upward trajectory with the remaining Brazil 2014 qualifiers offering the chance to write another chapter in the nation’s proud history.

-The hefty defeat against New Zealand earlier this month means the Solomon Islands have little margin for error if they are to seal top spot in Oceania, and secure the play-off berth against a CONCACAF representative next year.
+*Present day challenges *The hefty defeat against New Zealand earlier this month means the Solomon Islands have little margin for error if they are to seal top spot in Oceania, and secure the play-off berth against a CONCACAF representative next year.
 Next up is a home meeting with New Caledonia on 12 October, followed by the return fixture four days later in Noumea.
 Next March’s final match at home against current leaders New Zealand could prove to be pivotal, provided the Solomons can stay in touch with the All Whites throughout the campaign.

 Coach Jacob Moli fielded several players in the recent match against New Zealand that did not feature at the OFC Nations Cup.
 The ability of the latest crop to deal with the pressure of international football, and quickly find collective cohesion, could be fundamental to the Solomon Islands hopes of success.